OphidiaBigData/PyOphidia/docs/source/usage.rst

 Monitor a running workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Monitor a workflow running on the Ophidia platform.
-The visual mode argument shows a graphical view of the experiment execution status
+The *display* argument shows a graphical view of the experiment execution status

 .. code-block:: python

-	w1.monitor(visual_mode=True)
+	w1.monitor(display = True)

 Cancel a workflow execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^